boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ##### Notes

-Identification to species level follows <u>Armbruster (2004)</u>, <u></u> and <u></u> based on the following characters: three rows of lateral plates on the caudal peduncle; snout naked with fleshy tentacles lacking odontodes; black with small white dots (apparent in life, but only apparent on belly in preserved matterial). <!-- 3 with 9 rays and 7 with 8 rays --> <!-- kner PDF page 31 -->
+Identification to species level follows <u>Armbruster (2004)</u>, and <u>Kner (1854)</u> based on the following characters: three rows of lateral plates on the caudal peduncle; snout naked with fleshy tentacles lacking odontodes; 8-9 branched dorsal-fin rays (three individuals with nine rays and seven individuals with eight rays); and black colour with small white dots (apparent in life, but only apparent on belly in preserved material).
+We also note that *Ancistrus* (and particularly the Amazonian species) are a group in dire need of taxonomic revision. <!-- 3 with 9 rays and 7 with 8 rays --> <!-- kner PDF page 31 -->

 Fishes were caught.
 Location?
 Examples are pictured preserved and alive in Figure YYY.